Aoi-hosizora/LanDataTransmitter/README.md

 # LanDataTransmitter

-+ Windows and Android clients to transmit data (plain texts or files) between hosts in the same LAN.
++ Windows (Winforms) and Android (Flutter) clients to transmit data, such as plain text and file, between hosts in the same LAN.

 ### Reference